-This competition invites budding composers, aged 12 to 18 years from across the UK, to take part to write and submit their own choral music piece inspired by the natural world.
+Open until 30th September 2022, this competition invites budding composers, aged 12 to 18 years from across the UK, to take part to write and submit their own choral music piece inspired by the natural world.
 The submitted Work must be written for SATB (soprano, alto, tenor and bass voices) up to five minutes in length.
 Submissions must be the artists own original work and written within the last five years, please see the Enter Breathing World 2022 page for information on how to enter and the FAQ’s page which should answer any questions you might have.
 The winner will get an incredible opportunity to work directly with a team of expert musicians to gain advice and help develop the piece before its world premiere performance and live recording.

 Breathing World was developed by Laura Wright alongside the DSWF team to encourage children to use the arts to channel their creativity to raise awareness for endangered wildlife and to give voice to the increasing environmental threats facing the natural world.
 Laura Wright is an incredibly talented mezzo-soprano who has supported DSWF, and our projects wholeheartedly in a variety of ways for numerous years, so we are delighted to bring this exciting youth competition to life alongside her.

 DSWF has always had a rich heritage in the arts thanks to our Founder, the late great conservationist and wildlife artist, David Shepherd CBE.
 David’s creative legacy remains at the heart of the Foundation today, which continues to harness the power of the arts to inform, motivate and drive action to protect wildlife and the wild species that call it their home.